xyfJASON/ctrlora/README.md

     <img src="./assets/overview.jpg" alt="base-conditions" style="width: 100%" />
 </p>

 We first train a **Base ControlNet** along with **condition-specific LoRAs** on base conditions with a large-scale dataset.
-Then, our Base ControlNet can be efficiently adapted to novel conditions by new LoRAs with <mark>as few as 1,000 images and less than 1 hour on a single GPU</mark>.
+Then, our Base ControlNet can be efficiently adapted to novel conditions by new LoRAs with <mark>10% parameters, as few as 1,000 images, and less than 1 hour training on a single GPU</mark>.

 ## 📜 Contents